Eva Johnson: Other plays

-In 1988 her play Murras was produced at the Adelaide Fringe, and later for the Black Theatre Season at Belvoir Street Theatre in Sydney.
+In 1988, her play Murras was produced at the Adelaide Fringe, and later for the Black Theatre Season at Belvoir Street Theatre in Sydney.
 In 1989 Johnson's play Mimini's Voices was produced by Magpie Theatre in Adelaide and later restaged in 1990 as part of the Hiroshima Arts Festival in Japan, where it won the Festival Peace Prize awarded by the Lord Mayor of Hiroshima.

 In January 1990 her play What Do They Call Me? was produced at the inaugural Lesbian Festival in Melbourne, directed by Venetia Guillot and performed by Johnson.
 It was also performed at the Lion Arts Centre for the 1990 Adelaide Fringe Festival, at the 4th International Feminist Book Fair in Barcelona, Spain, and in Sydney in 1991.
 The play tells the story of one family's experience of the Stolen Generation as told by the mother and her two daughters, with all three characters performed by Johnson.
 Three actors performed the play in a production directed by Eva Grace Mullaley in Perth in 2014.
 The play was included in Australian gay and lesbian plays, edited by Bruce Parr and published in 1996.

 Other plays written by Johnson in the 1990s include Heart Beat of the Earth, Two Bob in the Quid, and Mimini's Voices.
 Johnson's writing addresses themes of cultural identity, Aboriginal Australian women's rights, the Stolen Generations, land rights, slavery, sexism, and homophobia.

 Other activities

-In 1987 Johnson was writer/director of the first National Black Playwrights Conference in Canberra, organised by Brian Syron, from which the Aboriginal National Theatre Trust was developed.
+In 1987, Johnson was writer/director of the first National Black Playwrights Conference in Canberra, organised by Brian Syron, from which the Aboriginal National Theatre Trust was developed.

-As of 2012 she was living in Adelaide, and was invited as a guest speaker at various educational institutions.
+As of 2012, Johnson was living in Adelaide, and was invited to various educational institutions as a guest speaker.

 Influence and awards

 Johnson contributed to the representation of Aboriginal women on the stage.

-In 1985 Johnson was awarded the Aboriginal Artist of the Year Award.
+In 1985, Johnson was awarded the Aboriginal Artist of the Year Award.

 In 1993, she was awarded the inaugural Red Ochre Award by the Australia Council for the Arts, which is presented to an outstanding Aboriginal Australian or Torres Strait Islander artist who has made substantial contributions to arts and culture nationally or internationally.